Faculty Development Cohorts

 The Scholarship of Teaching & Learning (SoTL) is designed to guide faculty through the process of understanding and improving teaching practices through a scholarly inquiry of student learning.

-SoTL is currently facilitated by Dr. Jim Gentry & Dr. Darrill Watson.
+SoTL is currently facilitated by Dr. Darrill Watson and Dr. Shannon Stoker.

-The Engaged Scholars Academy (ESA) is designed to enrich learning through the integration of service-learning experiences and developing mutually-beneficial community partnerships.
+The Experiential & Community-Engaged Learning (ExCEL) cohort is designed to enrich learning through the integration of service-learning experiences, development of mutually-beneficial community partnerships, and implementation of an evidence-based research study.

-ESA is currently facilitated by Dr. Misty Smith.
+ExCEL is currently facilitated by Dr. Casey Thompson and Ms. Rachel Truss.